naszilla/reczilla/README.md

 ----

-The `RecZilla` codebase provides functionality to perform metalearning for algorithm selection on recommender systems datasets.
+`RecZilla` is a framework which provides the functionality to perform metalearning for algorithm selection on recommender systems datasets.
+It uses a meta-learner model to predict the best algorithm and hyperparameters for new, unseen datasets.

+## Overview

 <p align="center"><img src="img/reczilla_overview.png" width=700 /></p>